 Besides the cost of the tablet itself, you'll want to consider the price of any accessories or components that you may need to use your tablet the way you want to.
 Also, don't forget that for 3G and 4G access, you usually need to pay for a monthly wireless data plan, which in some cases requires a long-term contract.
 Think about any apps or software you might need to buy.
 Find out what the warranty period is for your tablet, as well as what's covered and what isn't.
 Finally, it's worth checking out online reviews from an objective source to see how your favorite tablet performs in terms of reliability and stability.

-For more information to help you choose the right tablet, visit the links on the next page.
+For more information to help you choose the right tablet, visit the links below.